Danny Ongais: Personal life

 Ongais was notoriously reclusive and a private man, rarely giving interviews and revealing little or no details of his life outside of racing.
 Roger Penske, while employing Ongais for the 1987 Indy 500, was unable to get the racer to speak to the press, and said of him - "His whole heart is in racing, that's his life" Jim Chapman, race director at Interscope Racing stated "Nobody really knew much about him — where he lived, his family, stuff like that".
 Chapman did state that well into their relationship he learned Ongais was married and had a son.

 Ongais died from congestive heart failure in Anaheim Hills, California, on February 26, 2022, at the age of 79.
 His death was announced by the Indianapolis Motor Speedway two days later.
+He was survived by his long time partner Patricia Soldano, as well as his three children and five grandchildren.
 His former Indy car competitors remembered him well after his passing, with Mario Andretti calling him “that quiet lion.”

+Disputed birth year

+Throughout his career, Ongais information listed his birth in 1942.
+However, his birth was likely in either 1938 or 1939.
+In a May 1978 interview with the Honolulu Star-Bulletin, Dan Ongais Sr. said that his son was preparing to turn 39 instead of 36.
+The 1940 United States census, taken in April 1940, list the younger Ongais as being one year-old by that point in 1940.
+The 1950 census lists him as 11 years-old in April 1950.

+A 1979 profile in Sport Magazine referenced the age discrepancy, stating "If he began racing motorcycles after his hitch in the Army, as his father states, then Ongais would have been inducted into the Army at 14.
+But taking liberties with one's age is common among race drivers."